Updated on 8th August, 2022

 Many people think that online casinos bonuses are fixed.
-However, they are not (in most cases anyway), they just have small print – terms and conditions.
+However, we’re pleased to tell you that they are not (in most cases anyway), they just have small print, aka terms and conditions and wagering requirements.
+Read on to find out why casinos don’t rig bonuses.

 The easiest way to look at a casino bonus is to compare it with other sectors or industries that offer ‘deals’, or sales.
 Often there are a number of “strings attached”.